LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?: Benchmarking Results

 \textbf{Proprietary LLMs remain dominant, yet open-weight models are narrowing the performance gap.} Our findings indicate that proprietary LLMs continue to lead in competitive coding benchmarks.
 Specifically, GPT-5 achieves impressive results, securing gold medals in $50\%$ of contests, winning medals of any type in $88.89\%$ of contests, and outperforming an average of $81.76\%$ of human contestants.
+Grok-4-Fast shows very competitive performance, with a human percentile of 74.23, ranking second-highest among all models.
+Claude-Sonnet-4.5 lags behind all other thinking proprietary models, ranking only in the 53.08th percentile.
 Among open-source models tested, GPT-OSS-120B emerges as the strongest competitor.
 Under standard reasoning effort, GPT-OSS-120B achieves gold medals in $29.17\%$ of contests and performs near the 60th percentile—approximately $21.86$ percentile points below GPT-5.
 Notably, with high reasoning effort, GPT-OSS-120B surpasses Gemini-2.5-Pro and trails GPT-5 by merely $9$ percentile points.
 Seed-OSS, the second-best open-source model, attains the 54th percentile, narrowly trailing Gemini-2.5-Flash by only $3$ percentile points.
-However, other models exhibit substantial performance gaps, with Qwen3-32B and Deepseek-R1 obtaining gold medals in only $10\%$ and $7\%$ of contests, respectively, and performing at roughly the $42$nd percentile.
-Smaller and less powerful models, such as Qwen3-4B and DeepSeek-R1-Distill-Llama-8B, exhibit notably lower performance—Qwen3-4B secures gold medals in only $1.39\%$ of contests, while DeepSeek-R1-Distill-Llama-8B achieves no gold medals and ranks merely at the $3$rd percentile.
+However, other models exhibit substantial performance gaps, with Qwen3-32B and DeepSeek-R1 obtaining gold medals in only $10\%$ and $7\%$ of contests, respectively, and performing at roughly the $42$nd percentile.
+Smaller and less powerful models, such as Qwen3-4B and DeepSeek-R1-Distill-Llama-8B, exhibit notably lower performance—Qwen3-4B secures gold medals in only $1.39\%$ of contests, while DeepSeek-R1-Distill-Llama-8B achieves no gold medals and ranks only at the $11$th percentile.
 These results clearly demonstrate that achieving meaningful performance on competitive programming tasks in \data requires LLMs with substantial reasoning capabilities.}

 \textbf{Even the leading GPT-5 model falls short of top-tier human contestants.} Achieving a gold medal in every contest requires consistently surpassing the 90th percentile.
 Although GPT-5 demonstrates remarkable capabilities with a near 82nd percentile and a rating of $2414$, its performance still lags behind elite human competitors.
 This highlights an ongoing challenge for LLMs in surpassing human expertise in competitive coding.